 Our strategy factors in all of these global forces for change whether they are impacting the built environment or they have wider societal and economic implications.

 Our first strategic priority is to optimise our central London business.
 This includes all of our assets in central London and comprises offices, retail and Piccadilly Lights.
 Optimise means greater alignment with sectors and geographies in the capital, evolving a broader range of propositions for our customers, continued deployment of our development expertise and targeted recycling to fund long-term growth.

-London will remain a gateway city and we have a high-quality, best in class portfolio should provide resilience in a down-cycle.
+London will remain a gateway city and we have a high-quality, best in class portfolio which should provide resilience in a down-cycle.
 But it is so much more than resilience, the London market and strength of our portfolio provide a platform for growth.